linguisticmind/pretty-declare-print/README.md

                      Like `simplify`, but also omits `declare  <attrs>  `  for associative arrays.

+              unset_before_declare
+                     Add  an `unset -n <name>; unset "$_"` line before declar‐ ing each variable.

+                     If one were to source the output of pretty-declare-print, each variable should be unset first, before declaring it.
+                     Not doing so may result in erroneous assignments if,  for instance, one of the variables was previously declared as a name reference, or an array.

               unset_from_error
                      Convert declare's '<name>: not found' error  messages  to `unset -n <name>; unset "$_"`.

                      Note that in order for this filter to work, stderr of de‐ clare must be piped to pretty-declare-print.
 This can  be acheived  by  using the `|&` control operator, or by set‐ ting --names-pipe-stderr when working in names mode.

               Custom filters can be  defined  in  the  configuration  file  by adding values to the `filters` associative array.
 Pass --filter- list to view that array.